bbardoczy/bbardoczy.github.io/content/publication/age-of-hank/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: "The Transmission of Monetary Easing Across the Life Cycle"
+  caption: "Transmission of an Expansionary Monetary Policy Shock Across the Life Cycl"
   focal_point: ""
   preview_only: false